matteocrippa/nm.sdk/README.md

 **WARNING**

-This is a pre-release software and is not production-ready - code snippets contained in this README are Swift 2.2.
+This is a pre-release software and is not production-ready.

+Code snippets contained in this README are Swift 2.2.

 Methods marked as "experimental" may not work.